lucifer47C/Calculator/README.md

 # Calculator
-A calculator similar to windows calculator
+A calculator similar to windows calculator.
+Showcasing extensive use of class and objects to use OPPs concept.